 Despite this uncertainty, we are fully committed to our business and customers in the UK.
 We are well prepared for all possible Brexit scenarios and have been putting in place practical measures to pro-actively mitigate any disruption to the supply to our customers in the UK and Ireland, and to protect our workforce, whatever the outcome.
 We remain focused on these topics despite the extension on the date the UK will leave the EU, and throughout the political discussions.

 Further to this, the Hilti Group is global and already manages the supply of goods to many other Hilti operations based in countries outside of the EU.
 The Group operates through 29,000 employees in over 120 countries and we are assured that our production lines will not be affected by Britain’s exit from the EU.

-Since the majority of our products are manufactured outside of the UK, in the short term we are no longer expecting singnificant import tariffs to be introduced on the products we import from the EU.
-This is the case even if the UK leaves the EU without agreeing a trade deal.
-We also anticipate the cost of doing business in the UK may increase and we will review our pricing and will communicate any changes to you separately.
+Although the majority of our products are manufactured outside of the UK, in the short term we are no longer expecting singnificant import tariffs to be introduced on most of the products we import from the EU.
+This is the case even if the UK leaves the EU without agreeing a trade deal and we recognise this is good news for our customers.

 We will continue to be a business which puts our people at the heart of our organisation and firmly believe in the benefits of working with diverse and integrated teams.
 We are supporting and offering guidance to our team members who are EU citizens wishing to continue to work and live in the UK.